CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 In an MVC structure we don't want our controllers to generate output, instead we should be using views.

 - In the _resources/views_ folder, add a new folder, call it _films_.
-- Create a new file, name it _index.blade.php_, and save it in the _films_ folder.
-We must use the _.blade.php_ suffix bit.
+- Create a new file, name it _index.blade.php_, and save it in the _films_ folder (we must use the _.blade.php_ suffix).
-  > In Laravel, views are written using the Blade templating language.
-This makes it easier to integrate PHP code into our view files.
+  > In Laravel, views are written using the Blade templating language (https://laravel.com/docs/11.x/frontend#php-and-blade).
+Blade makes it easier to integrate PHP code into our view files.

 - Paste in the following code into _index.blade.php_.

 ```HTML